 "Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community."
 (World Health Organisation)

-Here at Sherford Vale School we aim to promote positive mental health for every member of our staff and all of our children.
+Here at Sherford Vale, we aim to promote positive mental health for every member of our staff and all children.
 We pursue this aim using workplace practices which involve a universal and whole school approach.
 This includes using a non-punitive approach to Behaviour Recovery and specialised targeted approaches which are aimed at vulnerable pupils.
-In addition to promoting positive mental health, we aim to recognise and respond to mental health difficulties through personalised support, ELSA sessions, our Book of Hopes, group work and supportive activities.
+In addition to promoting positive mental health, we aim to recognise and respond to mental health difficulties through personalised support, Therapeutic Mentoring, Emotional Logic, Multi Agency Support Team (MAST),Mental Health Support Team (MHST), group work and supportive activities.

 Paying more attention to the present moment – to your own thoughts and feelings, and to the world around you – can improve your mental wellbeing.
 Some people call this awareness "mindfulness".
 Mindfulness can help children to enjoy life more and understand themselves better.
 Steps towards living in a more mindful way include: